DAAK543/azure-database-migration571/README.md

-- Name of failover group created was skylight-failover-group and the server selected was adventure-skylight-replica-server which was the server associated with the replication server created earlier. click create.
+- Name of failover group created was skylight-failover-group and the server selected was adventure-skylight-replica-server which was the server associated with the replication server created earlier. click Create.
 See images below.